polarbeargo/Bertelsmann-Scholarship---Introduction-to-AI-in-Business-Nanodegree-Program/README.md

 Day 25: 17/1/2021
 Polarbeargo

 * Reading and writing [English Proficiency for Graduate Studies Certificate Course 1 Learning Research Skill Independent Project - Develop a Research Question](https://www.coursera.org/mastertrack/graduate-english-proficiency-asu-cert?utm_campaign=ZWVr4BfkEeuBo8m8_7foAg&utm_medium=email&utm_source=marketing) very carefully.
-Found out the option projects and knowledge I studied from Introduction to AI in Business Nanodegree Program can also be used along with Learning Research Skill course material.
+Found out the option projects and knowledge I studied from Introduction to AI in Business Nanodegree Program can also be used along with the Learning Research Skill course material.
 * Participating [CS50’s New Year’s Seminars](https://cs50.harvard.edu/x/2021/seminars/#a-taste-of-python) where is a good place to learn Python so I would love to share in here.
-* Received warm and comfort letter from Udacity which makes me feel warm and enlighten so I collect it here :heart:.
+* Received a warm and comfort letter from Udacity which makes me feel warm and enlighten so I collect it here :heart:.
 ![][image9]